-As described in Step One- Shift, once I shifted my thinking about the unhealthy relationship I was in, I was then able to begin my detachment work.
+As described in week 3, once I shifted my thinking about the unhealthy relationship I was in, I was then able to begin my detachment work.
 Although I was still living with an alcoholic man, much of my detachment work focused on physically distancing myself from him.
 Because I was working several jobs and going to school full time, I was not in his presence often.
 Of course, this helped me begin the work of detaching myself from him emotionally and psychologically, especially as I began to be validated outside of my relationship with him.
 After a year and six months, I graduated from school with my teaching credential, secured a teaching job in a different town, and left the relationship.
 There were times when I thought about this individual, and there were a few occasions when I talked to him over the phone about financial issues which still involved me.

 However, about two months into my new life, I was surprised when I received a call from him inviting me to dinner.
 He said he wanted to talk.
 He said he needed me.
 At that moment, I was pulled back in.
 We made arrangements to meet for dinner at a restaurant in a small town between the two cities in which each of us was living.
 During the days before the dinner reservation, I found myself worrying about him and wondering if what I had done made him worse.
 After all that I had been through and accomplished, I still felt responsible for him and his feelings.

 This is very important.
 It is critical to detach ourselves – physically, emotionally, and psychologically.
 Although we may not be in the presence of the one whom we have been rescuing and controlling, as codependents we carry that emotional and psychologically burden with us.
 So, we must work on all three areas of detachment.
-Until we do so, we aren’t quite ready to move into Step Three – Self Care.
+Until we do so, we aren’t quite ready to move into this step – Self Care.

 Self Care is self-explanatory.
 However, it too, like the other recovering concepts with codependents, feels foreign.
 In the past, in order for us to feel good and complete, we have been taking care of someone else.
 Now, in order to heal, we must start taking care of our own needs, wants, and desires.
 Does this mean we are being selfish?
 You better believe it does!
 And probably for the first time in our lives.
 All kidding aside, this too is hard work.
-There is much to say about Step Three.

 To get started, begin with the following exercises: